ColinBurner/React-Portfolio/README.md

 Under Photos you will see some fun photos of me, my son and my cats!

+In the Header you have to option to toggle light/dark mode, your browser will remember your selection.

+Under Comments you will be able to leave a named or anonymous comment in the form of a random sticky note on my portfolio so don't be afraid to let me know what you like or don't like about my portfolio!

 ## Visuals

 Deployed Application: [Deployed application](https://tourmaline-macaron-a20f21.netlify.app/)